frequently asked questions.

 WHO CAN NOMINATE A BOOK AND HOW?

-WHAT HAPPENS AFTER THE NOMINATION WINDOW CLOSE?
+WHAT HAPPENS AFTER THE NOMINATION WINDOW CLOSES?

 Each and every nomination will be carefully assessed to ensure it fits the DANZ Award criteria by a Book Nomination Panel made up of a group of people from diverse backgrounds or with experience working in children's publishing.
-If successful, some time in September 2023 the DANZ Committee will then invite the nominating person to send in five copies of the book which will be sent to members of the Judging Panel.
+If successful, in September 2024 the DANZ Committee will then invite the nominating person to send in five copies of the book which will be sent to members of the Judging Panel.

 IS THERE A PRIZE FOR THE WINNERS?